Tears. Wishes. Talents. Banes.

 Nadine Brandes has an amazing way of weaving fantasy and faith into an absolutely believable story you see yourself in.

-Myrthe has the most amazing Talent anyone can receive, yet isn’t able to enjoy or full appreciate it because of how other people treat her.
+Myrthe has the most amazing Talent anyone can receive, yet isn’t able to enjoy or fully appreciate it because of how other people treat her.
 So many of her emotional and physical struggles will resonate with readers: realizing her self-worth, harboring regret over things done and not done, shouldering responsibilities no one else understands, struggling with who everyone else wants her to be versus who she knows she could be.

 Meanwhile, Bastiaan has his own obstacles to conquer.
 His immense thirst for knowledge has taken him great places, but sometimes he and those he loves must pay a price for his quest.
 His heart is in the right place, but he can be so wrapped up in his convictions that he needs other people to help open his eyes.
 Many things about Bastiaan’s journey are relatable, too.